by Robert Flores

 The Christian movie industry is another arena that this ideology will be played out in the near future.
 The advent of this movement was The Passion of the Christ.
 But, inevitably, Christians, and even non-Christians will see to it that Christian movies don’t have to be all “clean and nice.”
 Thus they will start putting in more violence, sex and swear words to make the movie “more real” to the audience.
 And thus, “if it is more real the audience may get the message of Jesus somewhere in the film.”
 How hypocritical of Christians to use the bait of sin (Rated R content) and to be fishers of men.
 You don’t reach people by glorifying their sin.
 You reach people by condemning it.
 Jesus’ parables almost always dealt with sinful men; He never glorified the sins of his protagonists.
 But, again, this mentality (I’ve heard it myself among Christians) will be justified as “being all things to all people” and “trying to reach people for the gospel”.
 Is the gospel that Christians are using the gospel of Jesus Christ, or, is it another “gospel”?

 One last area of compromise is in how Jesus is depicted.
 Everyone wants to be kin to Jesus.
 And it’s just natural that those desires would lead into making Jesus in their own image.
-We have a black Jesus, an Asian Jesus, we have a “street Jesus” (like in the play Godspell), and we have a modern Jesus (like in the movie Joshua).
+We have a black Jesus, an Asian Jesus, an Aryan Jesus, a “street Jesus” (like in the play Godspell), and we have a modern Jesus (like in the movie Joshua).
 We have all different kinds of Jesuses that have been created to “reach people”, but really, they are created to suit the creators’ needs.
 People want to feel that Jesus is “one of the homies” or “the guy next door”, but that is not historically accurate.
 Jesus was of Jewish descent.
 How many black or Asian Jews have you seen?
 He lived in first century Israel; not next door.
 Different segments of our society want their own Jesus.
 They want their own “custom Jesus” to suit their needs.
 But that is breaking the second commandment: “you shall not make any images of God in your own likeness”.
 What these compromising Christians don’t understand is that the historically-accurate Jewish Jesus can fill ALL our needs.
 He is truly “one size fits all”.
 That is where faith comes in.
 But it is man’s wisdom that wants to change Jesus’ race and outward appearance.
 How are people supposed to turn to Christ when they don’t even know which one to pick?
 Until the real Jesus starts being preached (rather than 31 flavors) America will not turn to Christ!

 All these examples show the kinds of compromise that the Church has accepted as “normal”.
 But compromise only helps book publishers, movies studios and other entrepreneurs’ pocket books.
 It never helps the gospel.
 Ah, but someone will say that it is not compromise.
 They will say that changing the gospel to suit the needs of the audience is not only warranted, but is commissioned by the Bible in numerous places.
 I would like to look at the three main verses that “justify” this compromising behavior.
 The first one is found in 1 Corinthians 9:20-23: